The Hype (Twenty One Pilots song): Music video

 On July 26, 2019, Twenty One Pilots published an official music video for "The Hype" on YouTube.
+The video has garnered over 83 million views on YouTube as of November 2025.

+Synopsis

 The video starts off with Tyler Joseph standing in the middle of a road.
-He opens a flap on his shirt and reveals a screen behind it.
-The camera zooms in on the screen, and the screen appears to be playing a video.
-There is a house on the screen, the video then zooms in on the window of the house, and the duo is performing the song inside.
-There are a few people watching and listening, as if there was a concert inside the house.
-After singing the chorus for the second time, Joseph climbs a ladder, opens a door in the ceiling, and gets out of the house.
-Then continues singing, but now he's on the roof.
-The video zooms out, showing that there is a much larger audience outside and they're watching Tyler Joseph and Josh Dun perform on the roof.
+He opens a flap on his shirt and reveals a house behind it; the video then zooms in on the window of the house, and the duo is shown performing the song inside its living room, with a few people watching and listen.
+In the middle of the second verse, the duo move to the house's garage.
+After singing the chorus for the second time, Joseph climbs a ladder, opens a door in the ceiling, and the duo performs on the house's roof.
+The video zooms out, showing that there is a much larger audience outside; one of them is holding Ned, a character from the duo's video for "Chlorine".
 Parts of the roof start exploding, creating holes, and Joseph falls through the roof.
 He then sings the final lyrics to the song inside the house.
 While Josh is playing the final instrumental part, the pieces of all the broken objects in the room start flying around and merging with the other pieces, which repairs all of the broken objects.
 Joseph walks over to a painting and uses yellow tape to secure it to the wall.
-The video ends with Joseph closing the flap on his shirt and Dun giving him a cup filled with a strawberry drink.
+The video ends with Joseph on the street closing the flap on his shirt and Dun giving him a cup filled with a strawberry drink.

-The video has garnered over 50 million views on YouTube as of June 7, 2021.

 Critical reception

-"The Hype" was positively received by music critics.
+"The Hype" was critically acclaimed by music critics.
 Gary Ryan of NME opined that "The Hype" was one of the songs off Trench "strong enough to exist outside of any story," referring to the narrative found on the record.
 Billboard writer Chris Payne described the song as a "jubilant, crowd-ready panorama."
 In his review of Trench for AllMusic, Neil Z. Yeung lauded it as one of the record's "second-half highlights."
 Stephen Keegan, writing for Hot Press, considered that the track displayed "the pop sensibilities that have earned the band their audience," additionally predicting that the track "is sure to become an alternative anthem."

+Berlin version

+"The Hype (Berlin)" is a reimagined version of the track released to streaming services on October 16, 2019.
+It is the third installment of the EP Location Sessions, and is recorded in Berlin during the Lollapalooza Berlin concert session as part of the Bandito Tour.
+Similarly to the reimagined version of Chlorine, the track has piano and sparse beats, in addition to drums and synthesizers.